How to Show Hospitality in Your Neighborhood

 This has been a HUGE burden on my heart since we moved into our sweet little neighborhood.
 We live right in the center of Louisville Metro.
 Multiple times during the week we have our dear friends from the metro police circling in the helicopter trying to track someone down.
 You see, we have chosen to live where it isn’t the most desirable, safest, or coolest place according to many.
 We love it!
 Our community is full of diversity.
 Just in our little street, we have a family from Mexico, two families from Cuba, two elderly families & a single man.
 Right behind us, we have a Cambodian family & an Iraqi family.

 All of these different cultures, bring different opportunities to reach out to them.
-They are all different, they all see relationships different.
-The first step you need to do is survey your neighbors.
+They are all different, they all see relationships differently.
+The first step you need to do is to survey your neighbors.
 Not an official survey, but get out, learn who they are and where they are from.
 At least learn if they have children or if they are empty nesters.